Our climate action

 Data as a basis for effective climate action

-At Momentum, we believe that data is key to effective climate action.
-Without an in-depth knowledge of where and how we emit GHG, we cannot effectively target our reduction efforts in a meaningful way.
+At Momentum, we believe that data is the key to effective climate action.
+Without in-depth knowledge of where and how we emit CO₂, we cannot target our reduction efforts in a meaningful way.

 We work hard to ensure the most accurate and complete data possible for the entire Momentum Group.
-Data collection is an extensive task, especially with operations in several locations in Denmark, Germany, and Sweden.
-Our focus is to collect as much consumption data as possible to minimize the use of estimates and spend-based calculations.
-At the same time, we continuously work to streamline, improve, and document the processes for collecting, calculating, and reporting data to constantly improve data quality.
+Data collection is an extensive task, especially with operations in several countries and offices in several locations in Denmark.
+Our focus is to collect as much consumption data as possible to minimize the use of estimates and cost-based calculations.
+At the same time, we continuously work to streamline, improve and document the processes for collecting, calculating and reporting data to constantly improve data quality.

-Reducing our GHG emissions is the most central element of our climate efforts and we are committed to reducing both our own emissions (scope 1 and 2) and those in our value chain (scope 3).
+Reducing our CO₂ emissions is the most central element of our climate action and we are committed to reducing both our own emissions (scope 1 and 2) and those in our value chain (scope 3).

-We prioritize our efforts where we can create the greatest impact.
-It’s not just about finding the biggest reduction potential, but also about the smaller, symbolic initiatives that help strengthen the understanding and commitment to climate work within Momentum.
-When employees feel that their efforts make a difference, it helps anchoring the sustainability mindset even stronger throughout the organization.
+We prioritize our efforts where we have the opportunity to create the greatest impact.
+It’s not just about finding the biggest reduction potentials, but also about the smaller, symbolic initiatives that help strengthen the understanding and commitment to climate work within Momentum.
+When employees feel that their efforts make a real difference, it anchors our sustainability agenda even stronger throughout the organization.

 Reduced emissions from service vehicles (scope 1)

 Replacing the vehicle fleet is not just a question of financial investment.
-A number of specific operational needs must be taken into account, such as high load capacity or distance range requirements.
-In addition, we need the necessary charging infrastructure for the vehicles. .
+A number of specific operational needs must be taken into account, such as high payload or extra-long range requirements.
+In addition, we need to provide the necessary charging infrastructure for the vehicles.

 district heating consumption (scope 2)